javedsolutions/Learning-from-Ocean-of-Data-Offcource-with-Stories/README.md

 ---

 ## 🎯 Learning Material Objectives and Outcome
 To provide a strong mathematical foundation for Information Technology, Artificial Intelligence, Machine Learning, Data Science, and related computing disciplines.
-The course introduces fundamental concepts of linear algebra, matrix theory, probability, stochastic processes, and optimization-oriented mathematical techniques with emphasis on analytical thinking, modeling, and problem solving for computational applications.
+The learning material introduces fundamental concepts of linear algebra, matrix theory, probability, stochastic processes, and optimization-oriented mathematical techniques with emphasis on analytical thinking, modeling, and problem solving for computational applications.

 * :o: Understand and apply the principles of linear algebra, matrix operations, vector spaces, and transformations in computational and IT applications.